 Of course, don't limit this to just Coin Snatching; apply this to your amazing juggling feats and stunts.

-Use this when you have phases to your routine.
+This works especially well when you have phases to your routine....

 First you tell the story.
 And for a multi-phase routine, I suggest a funny anecdote, maybe with a repeated punch line.